zuccha/homebrewery-assets/Sunbathed Cave/Sunbathed Cave (EN).md

 **Treasure.** Within the tunnel lies the body of a dead adventurer.
 The corpse carries 3 gp and a _spell scroll_ containing the _Sunlight_ spell.
 In a recess 4.5 meters from the north opening lies a _mirror_ worth 5 gp.

 **Spotting.** A character who succeeds on a DC 12 Wisdom (Perception) check notices one of the spiders.
-On a 15 or higher, the character spots both spiders, and on a 20 or higher, the character also notices the dead adventurer and the scroll in their hand.
+On a 15 or higher, they spot both spiders and the dead adventurer caught in the webs.
+On an 18 or higher, they also notice the spell scroll clutched in the adventurer’s hand.

-**Traversing the Web.** Moving through the webs requires a DC 12 Strength (Athletics) or Dexterity (Acrobatics) check, repeated for every turn of movement.
+**Traversing the Web.** Moving through the webs requires a DC 12 Strength (Athletics) or Dexterity (Acrobatics) check each turn.
 On a failure, the character becomes Restrained and must succeed on a DC 12 Strength saving throw at the end of their turn to break free.

-**Fighting the Spiders.** Any intrusion into the tunnel, or any action that damages the webs, causes the spiders to attack.
-A character who attempts to sneak through the passage must make a Dexterity (Stealth) check against the spiders’ Wisdom (Perception) check each time the character moves.
+**Fighting the Spiders.** Any intrusion into the tunnel or damage dealt to the webs causes the spiders to attack.
+A character attempting to sneak through the passage must make a single Dexterity (Stealth) check opposed by the spiders’ passive Wisdom (Perception).
+A failure alerts the spiders immediately.

 **Burning the Web.** The webs are highly flammable.
 If ignited, flames spread through the entire passage and burn for 1 minute.
-Any creature caught in the fire is subject to the Burning hazard.
-The spiders immediately use all their movement to flee.
-Once the flames die out, the webs are completely destroyed, and the dead adventurer’s spell scroll is reduced to ash.
+Any creature caught in the fire is subject to the Burning hazard, and the spiders immediately flee using all their movement.
+When the flames die out, the webs are destroyed, and the adventurer’s spell scroll is reduced to ash.

+\column

 ### 4: Crossways